dmis-lab/bioner-generalization/README.md

 # Generalizability of BioNER Models to Novel Entities

-This is the official repository for the paper "How Do Your Biomedical Named Entity Models Generalize to Novel Entities?."
+This is the official repository for the paper "**How Do Your Biomedical Named Entity Models Generalize to Novel Entities?**."
 The paper has been accepted by IEEE Access, and is now available in the Early Access ([link](https://ieeexplore.ieee.org/abstract/document/9730848)).

 ## Overview